twd2/CV/README.txt

 PUBLICATIONS
     Jia-Ju Bai, Julia Lawall, * Wende Tan * , Shi-Min Hu.
 DCNS: Automated Detection Of Conservative Non-Sleep Defects in the Linux Kernel
         In Proceedings of the 24th International Conference on Architectural Support for Programming Languages and Operating Systems (ASPLOS), 2019.
+    Yu-Ping Wang, * Wende Tan* , Xu-Qiang Hu, Dinesh Manocha, Shi-Min Hu.
+TZC: Efficient Inter-Process Communication for Robotics Middleware with Partial Serialization
+        In Proceedings of the 2019 IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS), 2019.

 WORKSHOPS
     Yu-Ping Wang, * Wen-De Tan * , Shi-Min Hu.
 Efficient Inter-Process Communication Framework for Robotics Middleware.